 - Install new belt from tractor rear to front, over the steering plate (F) and above clutch brake pedal shaft (G). - Pull belt toward front of tractor and roll belt onto engine pulley (E). - Pull belt toward rear of tractor.
 Carefully work belt down around transmission cooling fan and onto the input pulley (D).
-Ensure belt is inside the belt keeper. - Install belt on centerspan idler (C). - Install belt through stationary idler (A) and clutching idler (B). - Ensure belt is in all pulley grooves and inside all belt guides and keepers. - Install mower (See "TO INSTALL MOWER" section in this manual).
+Be sure belt is inside the belt keeper. - Install belt through stationary idler (A) and clutching idler (B). - Ensure belt is in all pulley grooves and inside all belt guides and keepers. - Install mower (See "TO INSTALL MOWER" in this section of manual).

-TRANSAXLE MOTION CONTROL LEVER NEUTRAL ADJUSTMENT (See Fig. 32)
+TRANSAXLE GEAR SHIFT LEVER NEUTRAL-ADJUSTMENT (See Fig. 26)